Vraeh/2D-Array-Scan-Print-With-Single-Loop-C/README.md

-# 2D Array Scan Print With Single Loop C
+# 2D Array iteration (Scan-Print), with a single loop in C

 This repository contains a C program that allows users to input values into a 2D array and display the array using a single "for" loop.
 The program prompts the user to enter values for each element of the array and then displays the entered array.